Is the Canadian Real Estate Market a Bubble?

 UBS Bank

-According to UBS, a Swiss bank that serves the world's ultra-wealthy, eight financial centres are in bubble territory.
-Toronto and Vancouver are two of the ‘bubble cities.’
+According to UBS, a Swiss bank that serves the world's ultra-wealthy, six financial centres are in high or elevated bubble territory.
+Toronto is in the company of the cities at an elevated risk.
+Vancouver is at moderate risk.

 NOTE: UBS issues their updated Bubble Index in early October each year.